darienchiba/maohud/README.md

 ## About ( Repo on Work)
 ```
-Simplistic HUD for TF2 based on ahud, maohud developed by me. updates often (when needed or I edit something)
+Simplistic HUD for TF2 based on ahud, maohud it's developed by me. expect updates often.

 ## Screenshots (outdated)